 I’ve helped lots of consultants and coaches close more contracts, so I know I can help you with how you present the offer and the price whether in written form or verbally, or both.

-Plus, I don’t want someone on the programme who’s not going to be a good fit, or is going to struggle or doesn’t have the motivation and commitment needed to succeed.
+Plus, I don’t want someone on one of our programmes who’s not going to be a good fit, or is going to struggle, or doesn’t have the motivation and commitment needed to succeed.